 Digital archiving policy

-To ensure long term preservation and availability, all published papers are also deposited at German National Library, Munich, Germany (Deutsche Nationalbibliothek, DNB, München), as well as in LOCKSS and the PKP Preservation Network (PKP PN).
+To ensure long term preservation and availability, all published papers are also deposited at the German National Library, Munich, Germany (Deutsche Nationalbibliothek, DNB, München), as well as in LOCKSS and the PKP Preservation Network (PKP PN).

 We are continuously working to make sure Free Neuropathology can be discovered by researches interested in high-quality neuropathological literature.
 Currently, the journal is registered with or indexed by the following scientific indices:

 - German National Library (Deutsche Nationalbibliothek)